Asymmetric Distributed Trust: Introduction

 A middle ground between permissionless blockchains and BFT-based ones has been introduced by the blockchain networks of Ripple (\url{https://ripple.com}) and Stellar (\url{https://stellar.org}).
 Their stated model for achieving network-level consensus uses subjective trust in the sense that each process declares a local list of processes that it ``trusts'' in the protocol.

 Consensus in the \emph{Ripple} blockchain (and for the \emph{XRP} cryptocurrency on the \emph{XRP Ledger}) is executed by its validator nodes.
-Each validator declares a \emph{Unique Node List (UNL)}, which is a ``list of transaction validators a given participant believes will not conspire to defraud them;'' but on the other hand, ``Ripple provides a default and recommended list which we expand based on watching the history of validators operated by Ripple and third parties'' \cite{ripple-faq19}.
-Many questions have therefore been raised about the kind of decentralization offered by the Ripple protocol.
-This debate has not yet been resolved.
+Each node declares a \emph{Unique Node List (UNL)}, which are validators that this node trusts, in the sense that ``the given participant believes [they] will not conspire to defraud [the node].''
+At least up to around 2020, however, nodes have not really been free in their trust choice since ``Ripple provides a default and recommended list which we [Ripple] expand based on watching the history of validators operated by Ripple and third parties'' \cite{ripple-faq20}.
+As of 2023, the XRP ledger documentation states that ``currently the XRP Ledger Foundation and Ripple are known to publish recommended default lists of high quality validators \dots''~\cite{ripple-faq23}.
+It is clear that two nodes that transact via the XRP ledger need to have some validators that they trust in common.
+But many questions are left open about the kind of decentralization offered by the Ripple protocol.

 \emph{Stellar} was created as an evolution of Ripple that shares much of the same design philosophy.
-The Stellar consensus protocol~\cite{mazier16} powers the \emph{Stellar Lumen (XLM)} cryptocurrency and introduces \emph{federated Byzantine quorum systems (FBQS)}; these bear superficial resemblance with our asymmetric quorum systems but differ technically.
+The Stellar consensus protocol~\cite{Mazieres2015TheSC} powers the \emph{Stellar Lumen (XLM)} cryptocurrency and introduces \emph{federated Byzantine quorum systems (FBQS)}; they also capture subjective trust assumptions, but differ technically from asymmetric quorum systems.
 Stellar's consensus protocol uses \emph{quorum slices}, which are ``the subset of a quorum that can convince one particular node of agreement.''
 In an FBQS, ``each node chooses its own quorum slices'' and ``the system-wide quorums result from these decisions by individual nodes''~\cite{stellar15}.
-However, standard Byzantine quorum systems and FBQS are \emph{not} comparable because (1) an FBQS when instantiated with the same trust assumption for all processes does not reduce to a symmetric quorum system and (2) existing protocols do not generalize to FBQS.

-Understanding how such ideas of subjective trust, as manifested in the Ripple and Stellar blockchains, relate to traditional quorum systems is the main motivation for this work.
-Our protocols for asymmetric trust generalize the well-known, classic algorithms in the literature and therefore look superficially similar.
+\paragraph{Contribution.} The main motivation for this work is to understand how existing ideas of subjective trust, as manifested in the Ripple and Stellar blockchains, relate to traditional quorum systems.
+The formalization of asymmetric quorums provides a sound foundation for protocols with asymmetric trust.
+The protocols described here generalize well-known, classic algorithms in the literature and therefore look similar.
 This should be seen as a feature, actually, because simplicity and modularity are important guiding principles in science.